0x4248/MCSS/README.md

 To install the module you need to clone the repository and then place the MCSS folder to where you want to use it.

+## Pre-requisites

+This module requires Python 3.6 or higher to run.

 ## Licence

 This project is under the GNU General Public License v3.0 - see the [LICENCE](LICENCE) file for details